Bucin Meaning In Bahasa

 How to Pronounce Kakak

-Often time you will hear Indonesian people shorten kakak into just kak.
+Oftentimes time, you will hear Indonesian people shorten kakak into just kak.
 Let's hear down below how to pronounce kak.
-Just like kakak, you don't pronounce the last letter "k" there.
+Just like kakak, you don't pronounce the last letter [k] there.

 Let's hear it down below.

-Let's watch the scene down below.

 The conversation in that scene with English translation is as follows.

-Boy: Iya.
+Bara: Iya.
 (Yeah, that's me.)

-Girl: Hmm.. oh iya, kak.
+Tata: Hmm.. oh iya, kak.
 Teman aku ada yang mau kenalan lho, sama kakak.
 Kakak tunggu di sini sebentar, ya?
 Kak, ini teman aku yang mau kenalan sama kakak.
 Kak, aku duluan ya.
 Fel, good luck ya.
-(I've got a friend who wants to get to know you.
-Just wait here a minute.
-This is my friend, who wants to get to know you.
+(I have a friend who wants to get to know you.
+Could you please wait for a second?
+Here is my friend, who wants to get to know you.
 I'm off now.
 Fel, good luck.)

-The girl in that scene is younger than the boy, so she called his name with kakak or kak in front of his name.
-She called him "kak Bara".

-You can use it for male or female, as long as they are older than you are.
+The girl in that scene is younger than the boy, so she calls his name with [kakak] or [kak] in front of his name.
+She calls him [Kak Bara].
+Because this movie takes place in Jakarta, and Jakarta is on Java Island, as you can see, you can use it for males or females, as long as they are older than you are.

 So, I think this is a wrap and if you have any questions, just write down in the comment section.
-Thank you and I'll talk to you soon.
+Thank you, and I'll talk to you soon.
 Bye now.

 Comments